IsabelsRepo/IsabelsRepo.github.io/index.md

 ---
+theme: jekyll-theme-dinky
 title: Isabel's Project Home Page
 layout: template
 filename: index.md
 ---

+# I seem to have broken everything.
+Please bear with me as I troubleshoot this.
+It may take a couple days

 # Welcome!
 Hello and Welcome!
 I'm glad you found my projects.
 I am a biogeochemist and I like to use python to help me investigate data.
 I have a few projects I've been working on that you might want to take a look at.